 DoIT has made it easier than ever for you to add more security for your credentials.
 Multi-factor Authentication, or MFA, is a security enhancement that allows you to present two pieces of evidence when logging in to an account.
 Your credentials fall into different categories, like something you know (like a password or PIN), something you have (like a mobile device).
 Your credentials must come from two different categories to enhance security.
 Simply entering two different passwords would not be considered multi-factor.
 Entering a password and using something in your possession like a mobile phone is a good example of MFA.

-UNCP requires Multi-Factor Authentication (MFA) for Office 365 when logging in while you are away from campus.
+UNCP requires Multi-Factor Authentication (MFA) for your account when logging in while you are on campus as well as away from campus.
 The available second factor options include:

 - Microsoft Authenticator mobile app